Practice Self Love this Valentine's Day

 After a day spent studying, working or looking after your child, it can seem essential to switch off in the evening.
 We love Netflix just as much as the next person and sometimes feet up is just what the souls need, but as well as this, consider perhaps switching some of our Netflix days for self pampering instead and unplug from TV and social media.
 Dedicate an hour to a “self-love” ritual and shower ourselves with gratitude.
 This “self-love” hour can be spent pampering or journalling or mediating, whatever works best for us, but the idea is we are unplugged from the outside world and distractions and nurturing our needs foremost.

-Galentine’s Day has become a “real thing” in 2020 and we couldn’t love it more.
+Galentine’s Day has become a “real thing” in 2021 and we couldn’t love it more.
 It’s actually celebrated on February 13th, the day before Valentine’s Day and intended for women to celebrate and support each other - who needs a significant other anyway!
 Whilst “self-love” is very much focused on self care and healing, we can’t do it entirely on our own.
-Having our ‘bae’ friends around who support us and love us can help us stay motivated and positive, all whilst having some good old fashioned “laugh out loud fun”.
+Having our ‘bae’ friends around who support us and love us, albeit a porch drop off or a zoom get together, can help us stay motivated and positive, all whilst having some good old fashioned “laugh out loud fun”.

 We aren’t going to suggest starting a fire in our home and burning our ex’s memorabilia but perhaps cleaning out our closet might help.
 Not only is this process very therapeutic but has proven positive effects on our mind.
 By getting rid of the old, we are welcoming the new.
 Rummage through our cupboards and see what we can recycle, or give to charity and declutter old clothes, shoes, jewellery, books and make space for what’s to come mentally and physically.